ooples/OoplesFinance.StockIndicators/README.md

 ## .Net Stock Indicator Library

-This is a stock indicator library that is completely open source and very easy to use.
+This is a stock indicator library that is completely open source (Apache 2.0 license) and very easy to use.
 Current version contains [762 stock indicators](https://ooples.github.io/OoplesFinance.StockIndicators/indicators) and I will add more as I get requests for them!

 ### How to use this library